Bandwidth/bandwidth.github.io/voice/bxml/verbs/pause.md

 {% method %}

 ## XML: `<Pause>`
-The Pause verb is used to delay for a set period of time.
-Silence will be heard.
+The Pause verb is used to delay verb execution for a period of time, during which the call will be silent.

 ### Attributes